 The applicant proposes to change the land use on the future land use map (FLUM) from Commercial to Mixed Use.
 In the associated zoning case, C14-2017-0140, the applicant proposes to change the zoning on the property from CS-CO-NP to CS-MU-V-CO-NP for a multifamily development.
-For more information on the associated case, please refer to the zoning case report.

 PUBLIC MEETINGS: The ordinance required community meeting was held on September 14, 2017.
-Approximately 144 meeting notices were mailed to people who live or owner property within 500 feet of the property, in addition to neighborhood groups and environmental organizations who requested notification for the area.
+Approximately 144 meeting notices were mail to people who live or owner property within 500 feet of the property, in addition to neighborhood groups and environmental organizations who requested notification for the area.
 Seven people attended the meeting, including the applicant.